dylanyeung/leetcode-browser-lock/README.md

 ## Technology Stack

 - **JavaScript**: The primary programming language used for developing the extension, including the logic for the popup interface, background scripts, and Chrome API integration.
-- **HTML/CSS**: Provides the structure and styling for the popup interface, ensuring a clean and user-friendly design.
+- **HTML5**: Markup language used to structure the popup interface.
+- **CSS3**: Styling language used for customizing the appearance of the popup, ensuring a polished user interface.
 - **Chrome Storage API**: Enables persistent data storage, such as the lock status, unlock expiration time, and user settings.
 Data retrieval and updates are efficiently managed using asynchronous operations with promises.
 - **Chrome Alarms API**: Schedules background tasks for daily locks and temporary unlocks.
 Implements event-driven programming by listening for alarm events to update the lock status and reset daily metrics.
 - **Chrome Runtime API**: Handles messaging between the background script and popup interface to synchronize lock status changes and user actions.
-- **LeetCode API**: Uses the [unofficial LeetCode API](https://github.com/faisal-shohag/leetcode_api) by Faisal Shohag to fetch the number of solved problems, with secure asynchronous requests made through `fetch()`.
+- **LeetCode API**: Uses the [LeetCode API](https://github.com/faisal-shohag/leetcode_api) by Faisal Shohag to fetch the number of solved problems, with secure asynchronous requests made through `fetch()`.

 ## Features